California cleaning business license and insurance requirements

 In San Francisco, you must register your cleaning business with the city.
 You can register your business online through the San Francisco Business Portal.

-Cleaners who specialize in services like carpet cleaning, pressure washing, upholstery cleaning, and similar services may need to obtain a contractor’s license that is specific to their type of business in the area where they operate.
-This specialized services license or permit can typically be acquired through entities like the Contractors State License Board or the County License Board.
+Cleaners who specialize in services like carpet cleaning, pressure washing, upholstery cleaning, and similar services may need to obtain a contractor’s license specific to their type of business where they operate.
+This special service license or permit can be acquired through entities like the Contractors State License Board or the County License Board.

 Here are a few specialized cleaning businesses that will require local permits: